allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

 The ClearML Serving Service supports automatic model deployment and upgrades, which is connected with the model repository and API.
 When the model auto-deploy is configured, new model versions will be automatically deployed when you `publish` or `tag` a new model in the ClearML model repository.
-This automation interface allows for simpler CI/CD model deployment process, as a single API automatically deploys (or removes) a model from the Serving Service.
+This automation interface allows for a simpler CI/CD model deployment process, as a single API automatically deploys (or removes) a model from the Serving Service.

 #### Automatic Model Deployment Example

-1. Configure the model auto-update on the Serving Service
+1. Configure the model auto-update on the Serving Service:

    ```bash
    clearml-serving --id <service_id> model auto-update --engine sklearn --endpoint "test_model_sklearn_auto" --preprocess "preprocess.py" --name "train sklearn model" --project "serving examples" --max-versions 2`
    ```
 1. Deploy the Inference container (if not already deployed)
-1. Publish a new model the model repository in one of the following ways:
+1. Publish a new model in the model repository in one of the following ways:
     - Go to the "serving examples" project in the ClearML web UI, click on the Models Tab, search for "train sklearn model" right-click and select "Publish"
     - Use the RestAPI (see [details](https://clear.ml/docs/latest/docs/references/api/models#post-modelspublish_many))
     - Use Python interface: